alercah/quick-item-scroll/README.md

 #### `remote.call("quick-item-scroll", "dump_inventory", inventory)`

-Developer function.
-May disappear at any time.
+Intended for development use only and may change at any time.

 #### `remote.call("quick-item-scroll", "dump_quickbar", player)`